RESEARCH STARTER

 Quantum Mechanics

 Quantum mechanics deals with very small pieces of matter.
 It is concerned with how atoms and molecules bond to one another in systems.
 It was developed to help explain the atomic model.
 In the early 1900s, Danish physicist Niels Bohr contributed to atomic structure, but his research became outdated as scientists used principles of quantum field theory and quantum mechanics to study subatomic particles.
-German physicist Werner Heisenberg and the Austrian physicist Erwin Schrödinger discovered that electrons move in waves, which later became known as the wave-particle duality of nature.
+German physicist Werner Heisenberg and the Austrian physicist Erwin Schrödinger helped develop quantum mechanics, which mathematically described how electrons behave as waves, thereby validating the concept of wave-particle duality.

 Other Branches of Physical Chemistry